 She has received several teaching awards, including the Calvin L. Chou PRIME Teaching Award.
 In 2014, she was awarded the California Society of General Internal Medicine Leader in GIM Award at the California regional meeting.
 She is also a member of the Academy of Medical Educators.
 As the Educational Leader at VA she strives to improve trainee education through creating a diverse, equitable and collaborative learning environment.
 She does this as a member of the Diversity, Equity and Inclusion Advisory Committee, promotion of DEI initiatives and support of numerous programs such as Gender Equity training workshops for faculty, staff and learners alike.

 Dr. Shunk received her medical degree from the Medical University of South Carolina.
 She attended University of Chicago Internal Medicine Residency and transferred to Johns Hopkins Bayview Medical Center to complete her residency and her Chief Resident year.
-She is currently a Health Sciences Associate Clinical Professor of Medicine at UCSF.
+She is currently a Health Sciences Professor of Clinical Medicine at UCSF.